How to use the Gemini API in Python

 Python captures the programmer's heart.

-• The model.generate_content() method sends your prompt directly to the Gemini API for processing.
+• The key action happens with model.generate_content(prompt).
+This method sends your instructions directly to the Gemini model.

 Processing and extracting Gemini responses